University of Mississippi: Traditions

-A common greeting on campus is "Hotty Toddy!",which is also used in the school chant.
+A common greeting on campus is "Hotty Toddy!", which is also used in the school chant.
 The phrase has no explicit meaning and its origin is unknown.
 The chant was first published in 1926, but "Hotty Toddy" was spelled "Heighty Tighty"; this early spelling has led some to suggest it originated with Virginia Tech's regimental band, The Heighty Tighties.
 Other proposed origins are "hoity-toity", meaning snobbish, and the alcoholic drink hot toddy.

 On football game days, the Grove, a 10 acre plot of trees, hosts an elaborate tailgating tradition; according to The New York Times, "Perhaps there isn't a word for the ritualized pregame revelry ...
 'Tailgating' certainly does not do it justice".
-The tradition began in 1991, when cars were banned from the Grove.
-Prior to each game, over 2,000 red-and-blue barrels called "Dixie Cups" are placed throughout the Grove.
+The tradition began in 1991 when cars were banned from the Grove.
+Prior to each game, over 2,000 red-and-blue trash cans are placed throughout the Grove.
 This event is known as "Trash Can Friday".
 Each barrel marks a tailgating spot.
 The spots are claimed by tailgaters, who erect a "tent city" of 2,500 shelters.
 Many of the tents are extravagant, feature chandeliers and fine china, and typically host meals of Southern cuisine.
 To accommodate the crowds, the university maintains elaborate portable bathrooms on 18-wheeler platforms known as "Hotty Toddy Potties".

 Student organizations

 The University of Mississippi's first sanctioned student organizations, literary societies the Hermaean Society and the Phi Sigma Society, were established in 1849.
 Weekly meetings, of which attendance was mandatory, were held in the Lyceum until 1853 and then in the chapel.
 With the university's emphasis on rhetoric, student-organized public orations on the first Monday of every month were popular.
 Studies were sometimes canceled so students could attend speeches of visiting politicians such as Jefferson Davis and William L. Sharkey.

 In the 1890s, extracurricular and nonintellectual activities proliferated on campus, and interest in oratory and the now-voluntary literary societies diminished.
 Turn-of-the-20th-century student organizations included Cotillion Club, the elite Stag Club, and German Club.
 In the 1890s, the local YMCA began publishing a list of the organizations in the M-Book.
 As of 2021, the handbook was still provided to students.

 The Associated Student Body (ASB), which was established in 1917, is the university's student government organization.
 Students are elected to the ASB Senate in the spring semester and leftover seats are voted on in open-seat elections in the fall.
 Senators can represent registered student organizations such as the Greek councils and sports clubs, or they can run to represent their academic school.
 The University of Mississippi's marching band The Pride of the South performs in-concert and at athletic events.
-The band was formally organized in 1928, but it existed prior to that date as a smaller organization led by a student director.
+The band was formally organized in 1928, but it existed before that date as a smaller organization led by a student director.
 A Phi Beta Kappa chapter was established in 2001.